MarlonNT/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+In order to capture the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
+I made sure to leave the Network Security Groups and built-in firewalls wide open for my Virtual Machines, and all other resources were deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, I hardened the Network Security Groups by blocking ALL traffic with the exception of my admin workstation (My IP Address), and all other resources were protected by their built-in firewalls as well as Private Endpoint

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>